How to escape atypical regions in the symmetric binary perceptron: a journey through connected-solutions states: The quenched procedure

 Secondly, we also need to juxtapose correctly the time-scales between the simulations and the chain computation in order to compare the evolution of overlaps throughout the dynamics.
 The Monte-Carlo dynamics has a natural time-scale which is the one of a spin flip trial, i.e. being at time $t=10$ means we have tried to flip consecutively 10 spins.
 In the following we will always call this the "natural" time-scale.
 In the case of the theoretical predictions, going from a "link" configuration ${\bf x}_{j-1}$ to ${\bf x}_{j}$ means that $f(N)=1$ spins have been flipped.
 Therefore, we will define a "rescaled" time-scale corresponding to the number of accepted spin flips, i.e. $t_{\rm rescaled}=10$ means that $10f(N)$ spins have been flipped.
 In particular, flipping two times the same entry during the dynamics still counts as two spin flips.
 To go from the "natural" to the "rescaled" time-scales, we introduce the matching function $g: t_{\rm rescaled}\rightarrow t$.
 This function simply attributes the number of spin flip trials $t$ that are required to actually perform $t_{\rm rescaled}f(N)$ spin flips, it will depend on each run of Monte-Carlo dynamics.
 In this scaling, Monte-Carlo simulations should approximately follow the overlaps rule from Eq.~(\ref{eq: magnetization rescaled}) with

 This is an approximation as it supposes that the Monte-Carlo dynamics goes forward in a chain of solutions, i.e. it always go from "link" ${\bf x}_{j}$ to "link" ${\bf x}_{j+1}$.
 In reality we can observe backward moves, meaning the dynamics can go from "link" ${\bf x}_{j}$ to "link" ${\bf x}_{j-1}$.
 However, this remains negligible if the number of possible forward moves outweighs the number of backward ones.
+As a last note on the rescaling, we observe that the dynamics typically slows down.
+Thus, this induces the matching function $g: t_{\rm rescaled}\rightarrow t$ to be convex, i.e.